 Today was Race Number Nine in my 2012 Race a Month Challenge and I’m pretty excited about it.
-It was the Great Scottish Run ½ Marathon in Glasgow (that’s 13.1 miles if you wondered) and I finished under goal time!
+It was the Great Scottish Run half marathon in Glasgow (that’s 13.1 miles if you wondered) and I finished under goal time.
 But, as always, you’ll have to get to the end to find out what that time is…

 First up, however, is a big public thanks to my friend, John, who not only drove me to the race (and back home, a total of nearly 100 miles) but who stood around with me for an hour and a half before the race started; sat in his car reading for two hours before heading to the finish line; then met me at the finish with my bag containing comfy shoes and crisps.

 Now, on to the race.
 I am really pleased with my time and even more pleased that I ran the majority of it.
 Where I took a few longer walk breaks in Edinburgh, this race saw me running solid for the first eight or so miles then I just took 15-30 second walk breaks.
 I suppose that has something to do with getting a bit more training in, but I must confess that I’ve still not done enough training – especially when I know I have a marathon in four weeks.

 Of course, the best part about the race was seeing everyone cheering each other on.
 I know I’ve said it before, but I really do love the non-competitive nature of running.
 We’re all running for our own reasons; we’re all fighting our own demons.
 And, inevitably, everyone helps each other and offers words of encouragement to the people around them.

 Today, I witnessed two younger men slow down to help physically support a man in his 60s who was wavering around mile 11.
 Other runners around them shared their energy gels and water with him, and it sounded like the young men were planning to take a slower time in order to keep the older man going.
 (I hope they all managed to finish.)